-The VINE is the region's fixed-route bus system for the County of Napa.
-The transit service provides safe, affordable and accessible transportation for all residents and visitors into Napa County and the Napa Valley.
-In 2012, NCTPA redesigned the VINE system to specifically make public transit more responsive and accessible to Napa residents.
+The Vine provides safe, affordable and accessible public transportation for all residents and visitors in Napa County.
+In 2012, NVTA redesigned the Vine system to specifically make public transit more responsive and accessible to Napa residents.
 The new system features more frequent service and more neighborhood routes designed to meet the needs of the average rider.

-The VINE has 8 local routes (in the City of Napa), 5 regional routes with 3 inter-county service routes.
-The VINE offers both local and regional routes throughout the County with transfers to community shuttles in American Canyon and Up Valley (northern Napa County) as well as transit agencies in Solano County and connections to Bay Area Rapid Transit (BART) and San Francisco Ferry in Vallejo.
+The Vine has 8 local routes (in the City of Napa), 5 regional routes with 3 inter-county service routes with connections to Solano County, Bay Area Rapid Transit (BART) and the San Francisco Ferry in Vallejo.

 CLICK HERE for Fare Rates and Passes.

 There are eight local routes within the City of Napa- 1, 2, 3, 4, 5, 6, 7, and 8 that run on weekdays and Saturdays.

 Vine Local routes are in sync with bell times of Napa High Schools to make sure that students can make it to school on time.
 Most local routes connect to Soscol Gateway Transit Center in Downtown Napa where you can easily transfer to your next bus.
 The Vine local buses can take you to downtown Napa, recreation areas such as the Napa County Fairgrounds, shopping areas such as Bel Aire Plaza, Napa Premium Outlets, and South Napa Marketplace.